-Actions The Proponent's Commitments Responsibility Associated stakeholders/ partners Timeframes Monitoring responsibility Monitoring frequency Key Performance Indicator (KPI) Reporting requirements Prepare and maintain a Local and Regional business register for internal use and distribution to all major contractors.
-Collaborate with Moranbah Traders Association, Local Content Leaders Network, the RIN and any other appropriate stakeholders in establishing a local supplier listing tailored to the Project The Proponent Local and regional businesses Contractors/ Subcontractors Ongoing during construction and operation The Proponent Bi-annual Establishment and distribution of local and regional business register Recorded expenditure which was supplied by local and regional businesses Publish details of procurement opportunities and procurement approach on website (publicise links to website on Facebook etc.).
-The Proponent is committed to maximising opportunities for local businesses to provide goods and services to the Project The Proponent Moranbah Traders Association ICN Gateway RIN Any other appropriate stakeholders, as required Ongoing during construction and operation The Proponent Bi-annual 100 per cent of tenders are from local and regional businesses Recorded expenditure which was supplied by local and regional businesses Facilitate Indigenous b usiness to access supply ch ain opportunities Identify Indigenous businesses in the local and regional area (Indigenous business register) and establish and maintain contact.
-The Proponent is committed to enabling Indigenous businesses to access supply chain opportunities The Proponent Barada Barna Aboriginal Corporation DATSIP DESBT Any other appropriate stakeholders, as required Ongoing during construction and operation The Proponent Bi-annual Establishment of Indigenous business register Recorded expenditure which was supplied by Indigenous businesses In collaboration with the Barada Barna Aboriginal Corporation, DESBT, DATSIP and any other appropriate stakeholders, facilitate and support delivery of a tender readiness program for Indigenous businesses.
-The Proponent is committed to facilitating and supporting delivery of a tender readiness program for Indigenous businesses The Proponent Barada Barna Aboriginal Corporation DATSIP DESBT Any other appropriate stakeholders, as required Ongoing during construction and operation The Proponent Bi-annual Number of Indigenous businesses engaged in the supply chain Recorded expenditure which was supplied by Indigenous businesses
+Actions The Propon Responsibility Associated stakeholders/ partners Timeframes Monitoring responsibility Monitoring frequency Key Performance Indicator (KPI) Reporting requirements Prepare and maintain a Local and Regional business register for internal use and distribution to all major contractors.
+GW3, L Leaders the RIN other a stakeho establis supplie d to the The Proponent Local and regional businesses Contractors/ Subcontractors Ongoing during construction and operation The Proponent Bi-annual Establishment and distribution of local and regional business register Recorded expenditure which was supplied by local and regional businesses Publish details of procurement opportunities and procurement approach on website (publicise links to website on Facebook etc.). commit maximi opporti local bu ising unities for usinesses to e goods and s to the The Proponent ICN Gateway RIN Any other appropriate stakeholders, as required Ongoing during construction and operation The Proponent Bi-annual 100 per cent of tenders are from local and regional businesses Recorded expenditure which was supplied by local and regional businesses Facilitate Indigenous b usiness to acc ess supply cha in opportunities Identify Indigenous businesses in the local and regional area (Indigenous business register) and establish and maintain contact. tted to ag Indigenous ases to access chain The Proponent Barada Barna Aboriginal Corporation DATSIP DESBT Any other appropriate stakeholders, as required Ongoing during construction and operation The Proponent Bi-annual Establishment of Indigenous business register Recorded expenditure which was supplied by Indigenous businesses In collaboration with the Barada Barna Aboriginal Corporation, DESBT, DATSIP and any other appropriate stakeholders, facilitate and support delivery of a tender readiness program for Indigenous businesses. commit facilitat suppor of a ter ting and ting delivery nder ess program genous The Proponent Barada Barna Aboriginal Corporation DATSIP DESBT Any other appropriate stakeholders, as required Ongoing during construction and operation The Proponent Bi-annual Number of Indigenous businesses engaged in the supply chain Recorded expenditure which was supplied by Indigenous businesses

-Actions The Proponent's Commitments Responsibility Associated stakeholders/ partners Timeframes Monitoring responsibility Monitoring frequency Key Performance Indicator (KPI) Reporting requirements Reduce barriers to entry for local businesses Develop and implement a local supplier prequalification process and enable low value transactions with local businesses rather than through complex tendering processes.
+Actions The Proponent's Commitments Responsibility Associated stakeholders/ partners Timeframes Monitoring responsibility Monitoring frequency Key Performance Indicator (KPI) Reporting requirements Reduce barriers to ent Reduce barriers to entry for local businesses Develop and implement a local supplier prequalification process and enable low value transactions with local businesses rather than through complex tendering processes.
 The Proponent is committed to providing an open and transparent procurement process.
 The Proponent Local and regional businesses Ongoing during construction and operation The Proponent Bi-annual Establishment of local supplier prequalification process Recorded expenditure which was supplied by local and regional businesses Categorise procurement streams according to risk and tailor insurance requirements accordingly so that local businesses are not precluded from tendering for opportunities.
 The Proponent is committed to providing an open and transparent procurement process.
 The Proponent Local and regional businesses Ongoing during construction and operation The Proponent Bi-annual Number of local and regional businesses engaged in the supply chain Recorded expenditure which was supplied by local and regional businesses